MoHaroon777/MoHaroon777/README.md

 Here are some ideas to get you started:

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Kaggle Competition and partnership with competitions -->
--->